neuronsimulator/nrn/docs/python/visualization/notify.rst

-.. function:: doEvents
+.. function:: h.doEvents()

-    Syntax:
-        ``h.doEvents()``

-    Description:
     Deal with any pending events in the middle of a computation.
     This also causes any previous flushes to make their effect felt on the screen.

     Faster than :func:`doNotify` since field editors are not updated.